sumathisrini/Desc_and_infer_insurance_mandatory_project/README.md

-# Desc_and_infer_insurance_mandatory_project
-Here we are analyzing, descriptive and inferential statistics for insurance database.
+Here we are analyzing, descriptive and inferential statistics for insurance database. we would be analyzing, finding null, duplicates, outliers, mean, median, mode, and also finding confidence interval etc.